 Companies all around the world have 2 other problems:

 - Order processing speed.
-An operator needs on average 30-60 seconds to send a request to courier service.
+An operator needs on average 30-60 seconds to send a request to the courier service.
 But he can’t fill in the information without pause.
-The more requests a company receives, the higher probability of mistakes.
+The more requests a company receives, the higher the probability of mistakes.

 CoreTeka has developed the Last Mile Connector.
 The solution makes interaction with courier services simpler: